CtrlK

 Distinctiveness Conflict Risk

-Clearly occupies a distinct niche around user research synthesis with specific input types (interview transcripts, survey results, usability test notes, support tickets, NPS responses) and specific outputs (themes, patterns, user segments, prioritized next steps).
+Clearly occupies a distinct niche of user research synthesis with specific input types (interview transcripts, survey results, usability test notes, support tickets, NPS responses) and specific outputs (themes, patterns, user segments, prioritized next steps).
 Unlikely to conflict with generic data analysis or other skills.

 3 / 3